Your superannuation questions answered.

 - If you are 65+ you need to satisfy a work test if you want to continue making super contributions.

-To learn more about super rates and limits, read “What do I need to know about Superannuation?”
+To learn more about super rates and limits, read “What are the superannuation contribution limits and tax rates?“

 “Can I take money out of my super before I retire?”